koriol/koriol.github.io/wcag-1.md

 | ARIA | WCAG 4.1.2 (Name, Role, Value) | Medium | Can cause "silent failures" where a button is seen but not announced. |
 | Alerts | Manual Review Required | TBD | These are "potential" issues that need a human to check. |

+I selected WCAG 2.2 Level AA as the audit baseline.
+This represents the most current international standard and aligns with 2026 legal mandates.
+While Level AAA is available, it is often impractical for full-site implementation; instead, I will target specific AAA criteria where they provide the most value to the user experience.

 #### Audit Evidence Log
 | Page | Device | WAVE (Errors / Alerts ) | Axe DevTools Status (Critical / Serious) | Key Finding |